awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 https://us-east-1.console.aws.amazon.com/proton/home?region=us-east-1#/getting-started

-Notes:
-* For the environment template, pick the sample template bundle "Environment for deploying web services that run on Fargate".
+While you're following the **Getting Started** guide:
+* Fork the [AWS Proton Sample CloudFormation Templates](https://github.com/aws-samples/aws-proton-cloudformation-sample-templates/) repository into your GitHub account.
+Then, register the forked repository with AWS Proton.
+For more information, see [Create and register a link to your repository](https://docs.aws.amazon.com/proton/latest/adminguide/ag-create-repo.html) in the *AWS Proton Administrator Guide*.
+* To create the environment template, choose **Sync a template bundle with Git** and use the `environment-templates/fargate-env` example in the forked repository.
-* For the service template, pick the sample template bundle "A web service on Fargate".
+* To create the service template, choose **Sync a template bundle with Git** and use the `service-templates/load-balanced-fargate-svc` example in the forked repository.
-* Ensure that both your environment and service templates have been "published" in Proton.
-See the "Publish v1.0" button on each template's page in the Proton console.
+* Proton creates each new template with a template version 1.0 that you need to publish.
+Select the template version, choose **Publish**, and wait for the template version to go into the **Published** status.

-At the end of the Getting Started guide, you should have at least one of each of the resources listed above:
+At the end of the **Getting started** guide, you should have at least one of each of the resources listed above.
+You can verify using the following commands:

 ```
+$ aws codestar-connections list-connections
+{
+    "Connections": [
+        {
+            "ConnectionName": "my-github-account",
+            "ConnectionArn": "arn:aws:codestar-connections:us-east-1:111111111111:connection/c176b204-5bb1-48f1-b977-5aff4fa2df9d",
+            "ProviderType": "GitHub",
+            "OwnerAccountId": "111111111111",
+            "ConnectionStatus": "AVAILABLE"
+        }
+    ]
+}

+$ aws proton list-repositories
+{
+    "repositories": [
+        {
+            "arn": "arn:aws:proton:us-east-1:111111111111:repository/github:<your-github-name>/aws-proton-cloudformation-sample-templates",
+            "name": "<your-github-name>/aws-proton-cloudformation-sample-templates",
+            "provider": "GITHUB"
+        }
+    ]
+}

 $ aws proton list-environment-templates
 {
     "templates": [